Shepparton: Sport

-Shepparton formerly had a rugby league team, known as the Warriors, who competed in the Murray Cup competition during the 2000s.
+The Shepparton Eagles compete in the Murray Cup amid a growing interest in rugby league.

 Shepparton is also home to the Goulburn Valley Hockey Association.
 Hockey, whilst not having as great a following in previous years, still has a strong competition.
 The Shepparton field was resurfaced in 2015 with works to commence on a second field in the near future.
 The Goulburn Valley Hockey Association fields men's, women's and junior teams from the Shepparton Strikers, Shepparton Youth Club, Mooroopna, Benalla, Echuca and Euroa.
 The Hockey Association also features in State Hockey Championships for men and women at both Senior and Masters competitions and also provide teams for the Junior Country Championships.

 Golfers play at the course of the Shepparton Golf Club on Golf Drive.